 How To Get Better Skin: Pumpkin

-Whether carving jack-o-lanterns, adding into your latter, or using on your skin, fall is all about incorporating pumpkin into your life.
+Whether carving jack-o-lanterns, adding into your latte, eating it in your Thanksgiving pie, or using on your skin, fall is all about incorporating pumpkin into your life.

 Where the complexion is concerned, anyone suffering from dullness, sun spots, breakouts and other ailments will want to add this potent power ingredient into the mix ASAP.